 - 2 teaspoons fresh lemon juice

-- 2 sprouted whole grain tortillas (like from French Meadow Bakery)
+- 2 sprouted whole grain or gluten-free tortillas

-- 2 handfuls of dark lettuce greens or raw kale
+- 2 handfuls dark lettuce greens, raw kale or spinach leaves

 - In a food processor, puree the avocado, yogurt, lemon juice, salt and pepper until smooth.
 If you don’t have a food processor, mash the avocado well and mix with the yogurt until smooth and creamy.
 Set aside.